eddypurplehorse/ECE411_Team_Game_Person/README.md

 * Sam H

 ## Project
-A wearable PCB to help alert people, with weak vision or those hard of hearing, of any nearby objects.
+A cheap and fun portable game!

 ## License
-This project is licensed under the term of the GNU General Public V3.0 License and
+This project is licensed under the term of the GNU General Public V3.0 License
-the CERN Open Hardware License V2.0 License
+and the CERN Open Hardware License V2.0 License